David is an army-trained biomedical scientific officer, writer, and lifelong health and fitness enthusiast.

 Myth 1: Lifting Light Weights for High Reps Will Tone and Define Your Muscles

-The idea that training with light weights will somehow “tone” or define your muscles is nonsense.
+You often hear people say that you should train with light weights to “tone” or define your muscles.
+But this is nonsense.
 You get muscle definition by losing the excess fat that is covering them.
-And you can’t spot reduce, so the only way you can do this is to create a calorie deficit by eating less and/or doing more cardiovascular training.
+And you can’t spot reduce, so the only way you can do this is to reduce your calorie intake by eating less and/or doing more cardiovascular exercise.

-That, coupled with a sensible weight training program, where you use moderately heavy weights for a moderate number of reps, is the way to get that lean, toned and defined look.
+That, alongside a sensible weight training program, where you use moderately heavy weights for a moderate number of reps, is how you get that lean, toned and defined look.

 Myth 2: Doing Hundreds of Sit-Ups Per Day Is the Way to Get a Six-Pack

 This is similar to the above.
-To get a six-pack involves building up the abdominal muscles and removing the fat that is covering them.
+If you want to get a six-pack, you need to build up your abdominal muscles and remove the excess fat that is covering them.

-And, once again, you can’t spot reduce, so doing hundreds of sit-ups will do nothing to remove the fat.
+And, as I said, you can’t spot reduce, so doing hundreds of sit-ups will do nothing to remove the fat.
 Only a proper fat loss diet plan will do that.
-And incorporating some effective cardio workouts into your weekly routine will help to improve results still further.
+And if you incorporate some effective cardio workouts into your weekly routine, that will help to improve results still further.

 Myth 3: The “Bodybuilder Style” Bench Press Gives Better Chest Isolation

-Bodybuilder style bench pressing involves flaring your elbows out to the sides and lowering the bar to your upper chest.
-And although this may put a tiny bit more emphasis on the pecs, and a tiny bit less on the triceps, it’s doubtful it will be enough to actually make any difference.
+Bodybuilder style bench pressing involves flaring your elbows out to the sides and lowering the bar to touch your upper chest.
+And although this may put a tiny bit more emphasis on the pecs, and a tiny bit less on the triceps, it’s really not enough to make any difference.